-Fresh off recent news of a survey touting the success of Linux-based servers, IBM received more good news this week as new research ranks Big Blue No. 1 in Linux and blade
+Fresh off recent news of a survey touting the success of Linux-based servers, IBM received more good news this week as new research ranks Big Blue No. 1 in Linux and blade server revenue.

 The first survey, conducted by Stamford, Conn.-based Gartner Inc., was a worldwide server market analysis for 3Q 2004 that showed IBM leading the major Linux-based server vendors in revenue, and posting a growth of 85% in revenue from the same period in 2003.

 A second survey, released by Framingham, Mass.-based International Data Corp., had Linux revenue growing 52% year-to-year, while competitors Hewlett-Packard Co. and Dell Inc. lost market share in the same segment.

 The two reports mark five consecutive quarters of IBM leading the global server market.
 Dell's strong growth reinforces that the global marketplace squeeze on HP and Sun, by IBM and Dell, continues.

 Michael McLaughlin, a principal analyst at Gartner, said IBM continued to perform well in the Linux space due to its established presence.

 "IBM is one of the earliest adopters of Linux and sits well in minds of customers," he said.
 "They are also able to push Linux on almost every one of their platforms -- X all the way to Z."

 A growth rate of 85% translates into $485 million in Linux servers that IBM shipped last quarter, McLaughlin said, as opposed to one year ago when that number was only $262.2 million.
 Big Blue's nearest competitor was HP, which posted $298 million, followed by Dell with $184.1 million.

 "I see this trend staying on track.
 I definitely see Linux sustaining its high growth rate at about 40% to 60%," McLaughlin said.